Plague doctor costume

 The clothing worn by plague doctors was intended to protect them from airborne diseases during outbreaks of bubonic plague in Europe.
 It is often seen as a symbol of death and disease.
-However, the costume was worn by a comparatively small number of late Renaissance and early modern physicians studying and treating plague patients.
+Contrary to popular belief, no evidence suggests that the beak mask costume was worn during the Black Death or the Middle Ages.
+The costume started to appear in the 17th century when physicians studied and treated plague patients.

 Description

 The costume consists of a leather hat, mask with glass eyes and a beak, stick to remove clothes of a plague victim, gloves, waxed linen robe, and boots.

 The typical mask had glass openings for the eyes and a curved beak shaped like a bird's beak with straps that held the beak in front of the doctor's nose.
-The mask had two small nose holes and was a type of respirator which contained aromatic items.
+The mask had two small nose holes and was a type of respirator that contained aromatic items.
 The beak could hold dried flowers (commonly roses and carnations), herbs (commonly lavender and peppermint), camphor, or a vinegar sponge, as well as juniper berry, ambergris, cloves, labdanum, myrrh, and storax.
-The purpose of the mask was to keep away bad smells such as decaying bodies and the smell taken with the most caution was known as miasma, a noxious form of "bad air".
+The purpose of the mask was to keep away bad smells, such as the smell of decaying bodies.
+The smell taken with the most caution was known as miasma, a noxious form of "bad air."
 This was thought to be the principal cause of the disease.
 Doctors believed the herbs would counter the "evil" smells of the plague and prevent them from becoming infected.
-Though contemporary theories about the plague's nature were incorrect, it is likely that the costume actually did afford the wearer some immunity.
-The garments covered the body, shielding against splattered blood, lymph and cough droplets, and the waxed robe prevented fleas (the true carriers of the plague) from touching the body or clinging to the linen.
+Though these particular theories about the plague's nature were incorrect, it is likely that the costume actually did afford the wearer some protection.
+The garments covered the body, shielding against splattered blood, lymph, and cough droplets, and the waxed robe prevented fleas (the true carriers of the plague) from touching the body or clinging to the linen.

 The wide-brimmed leather hat indicated their profession.
 Doctors used wooden canes in order to point out areas needing attention and to examine patients without touching them.
-The canes were also used to keep people away and to remove clothing from plague victims without having to touch them.
+The canes were also used to keep people away and to remove clothing from plague victims.